YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Double check this attribute name.

-Level 3: Text response:
+Level 3: Parametrized response:

-> This attribute should be singular.
+> The ${attributeName} attribute should be singular.

 Level 4: Resource response with Quiz: